Developed by Rianne Subijanto, Department of Communication Studies, Baruch College, CUNY

 Rianne Subijanto is an Assistant Professor in the Department of Communication Studies at Baruch College, CUNY

-This teaching resource is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+The approach and materials curated for the Media Analysis and Criticism course are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.